shiftkey/Shimmer.Samples/README.md

-Shimmer.Samples
+Squirrel.Samples
 ===============

-A collection of Shimmer samples and demo applications
+A collection of Squirrel samples and demo applications

-### Shimmer.DesktopDemo
+### Squirrel.DesktopDemo

-This is the canonical sample for how to use Shimmer to deploy and update an application.
+This is the canonical sample for how to use Squirrel to deploy and update an application.

 It covers: